bragatrosco/Flexget-Sonarr/README.md

 ### Changelog

+* Split cleanup task into 2 parts, a direct list compare between Trakt and Sonarr does not work

 * Removed archive list, only series and movies now

 * Delay on archive and cleanup tasks
 * No seperate anime list, all in one list
 * Anime added with filter by language/type and genre
 * No specific delete list, list compare instead, if not in series list, remove from Sonarr

 * Seen shows only get added if they have not ended and all episodes have not been seen
 * If show has ended and all episodes seen, it is removed from Sonarr